 Our January 2020 Academic Staffing Census highlighted the disparities in certain demographics in the healthcare academic sector, particularly with regards to gender, ethnicity and profession.
 As a result, the Fellowship Scheme is targeted to those who are:

-Applicants for the Fellowship Scheme should come from any academic role within faculty or department.
-The Fellowship Scheme is not open to our named members and their deputies (e.g. deans/deputy deans).
+Applicants for the Fellowship Scheme can come from any role within faculty or department with the exception of our named members and their deputies (e.g. deans/deputy deans).